--

-15. (conti MARKS THIS

-(a) (i) There is a delay in the current reaching a steady value due to a back EMF being produced across the inductor.
-MARGIN
+- 15. (continue MARKS DO NOT WRITE IN 13.
+There is a delay in the current reaching a steady value due to a back EMF being produced across the inductor.
 Explain how the back EMF is produced.
-1

-(ii) Using data from Figures 15A and 15B, determine the

-self-inductance of inductor L. 4

-Space for working and answer

-( (iii) Determine the energy stored in the inductor when the potential difference across the resistor is $3.2 \text{ V}$ .
-4

-Space for working and answer
+WRITE IN THIS MARGIN (ii) Using data from Figures 15A and 15B , determine the self-inductance of inductor L. Space for working and answer 4 (iii) Determine the energy stored in the inductor when the potential difference across the resistor is 3·2 V. Space for working and answer 4 [Turn ove r 15. (continued) (b) The switch is now opened and inductor L is replaced by a second inductor.

-FT

-ı [Turn over I

-15. (continued)

-(b) The switch is now opened and inductor L is replaced by a second inductor.

 The second inductor has smaller self-inductance and negligible resistance.
 The switch is now closed.